ING Cultural Centre

 For our Private Banking offices ING commissioned several talents in the field of photography to create a series of new work within a socially relevant theme: Elspeth Diederix, Krista van der Niet and Natascha Libbert.

-The ING Unseen Talent Award is a joint initiative by ING and Unseen that gives photography talent a platform to present their work on a global scale.
-2015 saw the launch of the Benelux edition, the first step towards developing the award internationally.
+The ING Talent Award is an international, purpose-driven initiative that gives new photography talent from Europe a united platform to present their work on a global scale.

 Name of the last laureates: